aio-libs/janus/README.rst

   threads.
 If you do not properly close the queue, `asyncio may generate error messages
   <https://github.com/aio-libs/janus/issues/574>`_.
-* The library has acceptable performance only when used as intended, that is, for communication between synchronous code and asynchronous one.
+* The library has quite good performance only when used as intended, that is, for communication between synchronous code and asynchronous one.
   For sync-only and async-only cases, use queues from `queue <https://docs.python.org/3/library/queue.html>`_ and